-THE LABEL IS THE LAW-see the Pesticide Use Disclaimer on the first page of chapter F. Recommended Herbicides
+THE LABEL IS THE LAW-see the Pesticide Use Disclaimer on the first page of Chapter F. Recommended Herbicides

 - 1. Identify the weeds in each field and select recommended herbicides.
-More information is available in the "Herbicide Effectiveness on Common Weeds in Vegetables" (Table E-3) in chapter E Pest Management. - 2.
+More information is available in the "Herbicide Effectiveness on Common Weeds in Vegetables" (Table E-3) in Chapter E Pest Management. - 2.
 Minimize herbicide resistance development.
 Identify the herbicide mode of action group number and follow recommended good management practices; bolded group numbers in tables below are herbicides at higher risk for selecting resistant weed populations.
 Include non-chemical weed control whenever possible.

 1.a.
-Soil -Applied: Pretranspla nnt Group Product Name (=Restricted Use) Product Rate Active Ingredient Active Ingredient Rate PHI (d) REI (h) 14 Valor SX 51WDG Valor EZ 41.4SC 3 oz/A 3 fl oz/A flumioxazin 0.078 lb/A 12
+Soil .
+Soil-Applied: Pretransplant Group Product Name (=Restricted Use) Product Rate Active Ingredient Active Ingredient Rate PHI (d) REI (h) 14 Valor SX 51WDG Valor EZ 41.4SC 3 oz/A 3 fl oz/A flumioxazin 0.078 lb/A 12

 -Apply 2 to 5 day pre-transplant after all tillage has been completed.
 Limit disturbance of treated soil with transplant equipment.
 Tillage or cultivation after applying Valor SX reduces or eliminates weed control.
-Valor SX controls many broadleaf weeds, but only suppresses annual grasses.
+Valor controls many broadleaf weeds, but only suppresses annual grasses.
 Tank mix with Command pretransplant or follow with a residual grass product to improve control of annual grasses.

-- -Do not apply postemergence to sweet potatoes. - -Do not use on any variety other than 'Beauregard' unless user has tested Valor SX and found tolerance to be acceptable. - -Do not use on greenhouse grown transplants or transplants that have been harvested more than 2 days prior to transplanting. - -Valor SX can be difficult to clean out of spray tank and hoses.
-Follow tank cleaning recommendations on the label. - -Maximum for Valor SX 51WDG: 3 oz/A per growing season.
+- -Do not apply postemergence to sweet potatoes. - -Do not use on any variety other than 'Beauregard' unless user has tested Valor and found tolerance to be acceptable. - -Do not use on greenhouse grown transplants or transplants that have been harvested more than 2 days prior to transplanting. - -Flumioxazin can be difficult to clean out of spray tank and hoses.
+Follow tank cleaning recommendations on the label. - -Maximum for Valor SX 51WDG: 3 oz/A per growing season; maximum for Valor EZ is 3 fl oz/A per year.